Guide

 OSHA defines ergonomics simply as “fitting a job to a person.”
 For standing work, that means designing the task, the workstation, and the schedule so the human body is not overloaded by hours of static standing on a hard floor.
 An anti-fatigue mat addresses one piece of that: the hard, unyielding surface.
 It does not, on its own, fix a poorly designed task, a frozen posture, or a shift with no breaks.

 It helps to be precise, because there is a lot of loose marketing in this category.
+In short:

 OSHA has no anti-fatigue mat standard and no prolonged-standing standard.
 There is no such thing as an “OSHA-approved,” “OSHA-certified,” or “OSHA-required” anti-fatigue mat.
 Where standing hazards are serious and recognized, they fall under OSHA’s General Duty Clause, §5(a)(1), which requires employers to provide a workplace “free from recognized hazards.”
 A mat can be part of how you address a recognized ergonomic hazard, but nobody can honestly sell it as satisfying a specific OSHA rule, because none exists.
+For the full picture, see does OSHA require anti-fatigue mats?

 NIOSH notes that prolonged standing is linked to low back pain, leg swelling, fatigue, and discomfort.
 It observes that interventions “such as floor mats, shoe inserts, adjustable chairs, sit-stand workstations, and compression stockings have been used,” and concludes that “dynamic movement appeared to be the best solution.”
 The takeaway for an ergonomics program: mats help, but movement helps most.